ANSHURAJ11/LAMMPSatOU/README.md

 	exit

 to exit the el9 container.
+Typing `exit` again will log you out of OSCER.

-Note: each time you log into OSCER, you are not in a container by default.
+Note: Currently, sooner has two containers: el7 and el9.
+Each time you log into sooner, you are not in a container by default.
 At any point, to check if you are in any container, run `module avail`.
 If you see `module: command not found`, you are not in a container; if you see a list of modules, you are in a container.
-Then to identify which container you are in, run `cat /etc/os-release | grep VERSION_ID`, which will show `7` for EL7 or `9.7` for EL9.
+Then to identify which container you are in, run `cat /etc/os-release | grep VERSION_ID`, which will show `7` for el7 or `9.7` for el9.

 ## Example 1: Calculating the GSFE curve in a BCC metal